hadley/adv-r/Rcpp.md

 # High performance functions with Rcpp

 Sometimes R code just isn't fast enough - you've already used all of the tips and tricks you know and you've used profiling to find the bottleneck, and there's simply no way to make the code any faster.
-This chapter is the answer to that situation: use Rcpp to easily write key functions in C++ to get all the performance of C, while sacrificing the minimum of convenience.
+This chapter is the answer to that problem: use Rcpp to easily write key functions in C++ to get all the performance of C, while sacrificing the minimum of convenience.
+[Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) is a fantastic tool written by Dirk Eddelbuettel and Romain Francois that makes it dead simple to write high-performance code in C++ that easily interfaces with the R-level data structures.

 You can also write high performance code in straight C or Fortran.
 These may (or may not) be more performant than C++, but you have to sacrifice a lot of convenience and master the complex C internals of R, as well as doing memory management yourself.
 In my opinion, using Rcpp is currently the best balance between speed and convenience.